lgessler/curc-guide/README.md

 acompile
 ```

-For convenience, I recommend creating a symlink between your `/home` and `/projects` directory, though this is not necessary:
+For convenience, I recommend creating a symlink between your `/home` and `/projects` directory so that `cd ~/projects` will take you to `/home/$USER/projects`, though this is not necessary:

 ```bash
 ln -s /projects/$USER /home/$USER/projects